-Ms. Tighe also has played an active role in the operations of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), an independent entity established by Congress to promote economies and efficiencies in government.
-She is a member of CIGIE's Audit Committee.
+Tighe also has played an active role in the operations of the Council of the Inspectors General on Integrity and Efficiency (CIGIE), the umbrella organization for all federal inspectors general, established by Congress to address integrity, economy, and effectiveness issues that transcend individual government agencies.
+She currently chairs the CIGIE Information Technology Committee and is a member of CIGIE's Audit Committee.

 Tighe has lectured frequently to both government and private organizations on issues relating to fraud, waste, and abuse in government programs.
 In 2014, she was named by the Institute of Internal Auditors as one of the most influential professionals in government auditing.

 Inspector General Tighe serves on a number of interagency committees, including the DATA Act Interagency Advisory Committee, which provides strategic direction to support the implementation of the Digital Accountability and Transparency Act; and the Government Accountability Office's Domestic Working Group, which advances accountability in federal, state, and local government.
 In 2011, Tighe was appointed by President Obama to chair the Recovery Accountability and Transparency Board, a position that concluded in 2015.